 Training costs include course fees, books, equipment and materials, and personal costs such as transport.

 Many Skills for All courses are fee free.
 If you’re eligible for a Skills for All training place, you will pay no course fees at a Skills for All Training Provider for:

 - certificate I and II level courses

 - foundation skills courses to improve reading, writing, numbers and computer skills

 - courses determined to be priorities for the State.

-The Skills for All Training Providers approved to offer these courses can be found by using Search for a training provider and ticking Skills for All Training Providers only.
+The Skills for All Training Providers approved to offer these courses can be found by using:

 Skills for All Training Providers may charge course fees for certificate III, IV, diploma and advanced diploma courses and Skill Sets.